inlets/docs.inlets.dev/docs/uplink/overview.md

 # Inlets Uplink overview

-!!!
-"What's the difference between Inlets Pro and Inlets Uplink?"
+!!! info "What's the difference between Inlets Pro and Inlets Uplink?"

     Inlets Pro is a stand-alone binary that can be use to expose local HTTPs and TCP services on a remote machine or network.

     Inlets Uplink is a complete management solution for tunnels for SaaS companies and service providers.
-It's designed to scale, and to be multi-tenant.
+It's designed for scale, multi-tenancy and easy management.

 Inlets Uplink is our answer to the question: "How do you access customer services from within your own product?"